code-423n4/2022-09-artgobblers-findings/data/SuldaanBeegsi-Q.md

 Second issue:

-The use of Solmate header folding brakes when using vscode as the editor.
+The use of Solmate header folding brakes when using vscode as the editor and from looking at the discord chat it breaks for other editors ex jetbrains.

 Third issue: line 844 - ArtGobblers.sol